During a pelvic

 - vaginal bleeding

-- menstrual flow that is unusually heavy or filled with clots
+- a menstrual flow that’s unusually heavy or

 - abdominal pain that increases in intensity